terra-money/docs/docs/validator/faq.md

 Delegators share the benefits and rewards of staking with their Validator.
 If a Validator is successful, its delegators will consistently share in the rewards structure.
 If a Validator is slashed, the delegator’s stake will be also be slashed.
 This is why delegators should perform due-diligence on validators before delegating.
 Delegators can also diversify by spreading their stake over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
 Being a delegator is not a passive role.
-Delegators should remain vigilant, actively monitor the actions of their validators, and redelegate whenever they feel their current validator does not meet their needs.
+Delegators should remain vigilant, actively monitor the actions of their validators, and re-delegate whenever they feel their current validator does not meet their needs.

 ## Becoming a Validator